Complex projective structures with Schottky holonomy: Introduction

 Basic examples of projective structures arise from Kleinian groups with nonempty domain of discontinuity.
-Let $\Gm$ be a (not necessarily classical) {\bf Schottky group} of rank $g > 1$, which can be defined as a subgroup of $\psl$ isomorphic to a free group of rank $g$ consisting only of loxodromic elements (for the details of Schottky groups, see \cite[pp 75]{Kapovich-01} \cite{Matsuzaki-Taniguchi-98}).
+Let $\Gm$ be a (not necessarily classical) {\it Schottky group} of rank $g > 1$, which can be defined as a subgroup of $\psl$ isomorphic to a free group of rank $g$ consisting only of loxodromic elements (see \cite[pp 75]{Kapovich-01}, \cite{Matsuzaki-Taniguchi-98} about Schottky groups).
 Let $\Og \st \rs$ denote the domain of discontinuity of $\Gm$.
-Let $\rho: \po(S) \to \Gm$ be an epimorphism ({\bf Schottky holonomy (representation)}).
-Then $\Og/\Gm$ is a closed orientable surface $S$ of genus $g$ equipped with a canonical projective structure with holonomy $\rho$ (with an appropriate marking on $S$ given).
+Let $\rho: \po(S) \to \Gm$ be an epimorphism, which we call a {\it Schottky holonomy (representation)}.
+Then $\Og/\Gm$ enjoys a projective structure on $S$ with holonomy $\rho$ ({\it uniformizable structure}), when $\Og/\Gm$ and $S$ are homeomorphically identified in an appropriate way.

-A grafting is an operation that transforms a projective structure into another projective structure without changing its base surface and holonomy representation (\S \ref{graft}).
-It is a surgery operation that inserts a projective (actually affine) cylinder along an admissible loop, roughly speaking, a loop whose universal cover isomorphically embeds in $\rs$.
-If there is a multiloop consisting of disjoint admissible loops on a projective surface, a grafting operation can be done simultaneously along the multiloop.
+A ($2\pi$-)grafting is an operation that transforms a projective structure into another projective structure on the same surface without changing holonomy representation (\S \ref{graft}).
+It is a surgery operation that inserts a projective cylinder along a certain type of loop on a projective surface, called an admissible loop.
+If there is a multiloop consisting of disjoint admissible loops on a projective surface, a grafting operation can be done simultaneously along all loops.

-A {\bf Schottky structure} is a projective structure on $S$ with Schottky holonomy.
-The goal of this paper is to prove the following theorem, which characterizes projective structures with fixed Schottky holonomy: 2mm \nin{\bf Theorem \ref{main}.} {\it Every projective structure on $S$ with Schottky holonomy $\rho$ is obtained by grafting $\Og/\Gm$ once along a multiloop on $S$. } 2mm
+A {\it Schottky structure} is a projective structure on $S$ with Schottky holonomy.
+The goal of this paper is to show: 2mm \nin{\bf Theorem \ref{main}.} {\it Every projective structure on $S$ with Schottky holonomy $\rho$ is obtained by grafting $\Og/\Gm$ along a multiloop on $S$. } 2mm

-\emph{Remark}: Since $\rho$ is quasiconformally conjugate to a representation from $\po(S)$ onto a fuchsian Schottky group, the proof of Theorem \ref{main} is reduced to the case that $\Gm$ is a fuchsian Schottky group, i.e.\ the limit set of $\Gm$ lies in the equator $\R \cup \{\infty\}$ of $\rs$ (c.f. \cite{Goldman-87}).
+{\it Remark:} By a quasiconformal map of $\rs$, the proof of Theorem \ref{main} is easily reduced to the case when $\Gm$ is a real Schottky group, i.e. the limit set of $\Gm$ lies in the equator $\R \cup \{\infty\}$ of $\rs$ (as in the proof of Theorem \ref{fuchsian} below from \cite{Goldman-87}).